Toucaan/toucaan.docs/docs/typography/introduction.md

 ## Example

 A key requirement of understanding intrinsic scaling is to understand how to set the value of `--fs` for a given medium.
-Given below is the case of the desktop.
+Displayed below is the case of the desktop.
 Since desktop browsers are mostly viewed in landscape mode, the value of `--fs` is set like so:

 ```css title="Setting the --fs variable on a desktop browser"
 /* Test for square-ishness of the viewport using an aspect-ratio MQ.        */